vggls/language_models/README.md

   In the above formula we note that 'log' refers to the natural logarithm (base e).

 ## B. LSTM neural language model (re-adapt based on A)
 - Training-Validation-Test data: 3262-314-338 sentences, downloaded in tokenized form.
-We consider all tokens except for '-LRB-', '-RRB-', '-LSB-', '-RSB-', '-LCB-', '-RCB-' and punctuation symbols.
+We consider all tokens, including punctuation and numbers, except for '-LRB-', '-RRB-', '-LSB-', '-RSB-', '-LCB-', '-RCB-'.
 - For each token lower all letters.
 - Unknown words: Replace training tokens that appear less than 3 times with '< unk>' token and compute vocabulary V.
   Then replace test tokens not included in the vocabulary with '< unk>'.